Soham-coder/verification-blog/src/posts/blog/Cracked_Interviews.md

-APT Portfolio (HFT Firm based out of New Delhi) - Hardware Engineer This is one of the toughest interviews I faced.
+APT Portfolio (HFT Firm based out of New Delhi) - Hardware Engineer This is one of the toughest interviews I faced

 ```